 “My experience this summer at Bashpole has been exceptional.
 The amount of real world, practical information that I have learned this summer is extremely vast.
 I am truly grateful for all aspects of my experience at Bashpole this extends to my boss, my coworkers, clients, and the work that I was so excited to tackle for my clients.
 A few things I really enjoyed from the internship were the work, the meetings, and the advice given.
 To begin, I felt truly important with the work that I was given.
 It wasn’t anything like what I had heard about internship work growing up.
 I was able to work on projects that were crucial to not only Bashpole, but the nonprofits as well.
 Next, the meetings were very refreshing given the nature of remote work.
 It is odd to not be able to walk into the room next to you and ask a coworker or superior a question but the frequency of meetings keeps it from feeling isolated.
 I truly enjoyed getting to talk to my coworkers each morning, even if only for a matter of ten or so minutes.
 Lastly, the advice given, specifically from the RoT meetings, is extremely beneficial.
 It is not common for tips like the ones included in RoT meetings to be given out and written down.
 Normally, these are just unspoken rules that young professionals are left to discover on their own through trial and error.
 I found these meetings very helpful and will definitely be using the tips in the future.” -Trey Abernathy, 2020, Indiana University, Bloomington

-- Software Engineering Internship Season 1.A: Usability, Unit, and System Testing for Software for Non-profits
+- Software Engineering Internship Season 1.A: Intermediate Java & More for a Web App for Non-profits that Automated Advertising

-- Software Engineering Internship Season 2.B: Natural Language Processing (NLP) in Machine Learning – Advertising & Optimization – Software for Nonprofits
+- Software Engineering Internship Season 2.B: Natural Language Processing (NLP) with Advanced Java for Advertising with Machine Learning – Software for Nonprofits

-- Software Engineering Internship Season 2.C: idTraffickers.com – Web Full Stack Development and R&D of Algorithms for Fighting Human Trafficking
+- Software Engineering Internship Season 2.C: idTraffickers.com – Web Full Stack Development with Advanced Java for Fighting Human Trafficking

 - Software Engineering Internship Season 3: Team Management